JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

     escaping unreliable.
 Switched to using Python raw strings where possible and more careful use of "{}" to indicate range of LaTex expression to color.
   * Improved initial guess for fitting to sine wave using FFT.
+  * Improved initial guess for fitting a Gaussian.
   * Made more robust to running with packages that can use the IPython preparser to cast Python integers to specialized types (e.g. Sympy & Algebra_with_Sympy), by wrapping integers with `int()` in generated code.